Tax for life – what milestones should trigger tax planning?

 - Business property relief (BPR) – for estate-planning purposes, this gives you relief from Inheritance Tax (IHT) on the transfer of business assets including shares at a rate of 50% or 100%.

 Think about these reliefs from the outset, get the overall business and investment structure right and think about where you can plan effectively.
-More on preparing to sell a business here.

 Having children and looking to the future